Delta Force: Land Warrior: Engine

 Delta Force: Land Warrior finally used a polygon based rasterizer with hardware acceleration for all its visuals.
 While the terrain was still present as a heightmap it was now rendered with polygons.
 Draw distances remain on the same level as in the earlier engines and maps are looped in all directions so there are no visible map borders.
 The new engine also allows for tunnel complexes, featured prominently in the campaign and showcased in the first mission which mostly takes place in Egyptian ruins.

 Development

 The game was announced at E3 2000 and was originally scheduled to release in Fall 2000.

 Reception

 In the United States, Land Warrior sold 280,000 copies and earned $7.6 million by August 2006, after its release in November 2000.
 It was the country's 71st best-selling computer game between January 2000 and August 2006.
 Combined sales of all Delta Force computer games released between January 2000 and August 2006 had reached 1.7 million units in the United States by the latter date.
-The game received "average" reviews according to video game review aggregator Metacritic.
+The game received "average" reviews according to video game review aggregator platform Metacritic.